 - L3 cache: This type of processor cache is designed to serve as a backup for L1 and L2 caches.
 While L3 Cache is slower compared to L1 and L2 Caches, it is faster than RAM and offers significant boost to the performance of L1, L2 Cache.

-1. Check Processor Cache Memory Size Using Task Manager
+1. Check Processor Cache Memory Using Task Manager

-1. Right-click on the Start button and click on Task Manager.
+1. Right-click on Start button and click on Task Manager.

-2. On the Task Manager screen, click on the Performance tab > click on CPU in the left pane.
-In the right-pane, you will see L1, L2 and L3 Cache sizes listed under “Virtualization” section.
+2. On Task Manager screen, switch to Performance tab > select CPU and you should be able to see L1, L2 and L3 Cache sizes listed under “Virtualization” section.

 As you can see in the image above, the CPU in this case has very small L1, L2 and L3 Cache size.

-2. Check Processor Cache Memory Size Using Command Prompt
+2. Check Processor Cache Memory Using Command Prompt

-1. Type CMD in the Search bar, right-click on Command Prompt App in the search results and click on Command Prompt (Admin).
+1. Type CMD in the Search bar > right-click on Command Prompt in search results and select Run as Administrator option.

 2. On the Command Prompt screen, type wmic cpu get L2CacheSize, L3CacheSize and press the Enter key on the keyboard of your computer.